Thank you for sending your enquiry! One of our team members will contact you shortly.

 Keystone - Identity Service

-Keystone architecture
+Keystone architecture overview

-Token types and token management
+Token types and token lifecycle management

 Authorization in OpenStack - roles and oslo.policy

-Keystone resources - domains, projects, users
+Keystone resources - domains, projects, and users

 OpenStack service catalog

-Quota system in OpenStack
+Quota systems in OpenStack

 Glance - Image Service

-Glance architecture
+Glance architecture overview

-Securing image service deployment
+Securing the image service deployment

-Image metadata
+Image metadata management

 Neutron - Networking Service

-Neutron architecture
+Neutron architecture overview

 Neutron service distribution

-Network isolation in Neutron
+Network isolation strategies in Neutron

-Compute node networking
+Compute node networking setup

 Tenant (self-service) networks and subnets